Jofralso/Jofralso.github.io/index.md

 - Active participation in creatively driven technologically oriented projects
 - Recording and capturing content for web marketing

-`2015 - 2018`
-__Front of House Manager, Dan's Finger Food and Drinks, Guimarães__
-- Contributed to company growth
-- Advanced to a higher role by showcasing management skills for a workspace and team
-- Received excellent customer service feedback
-- Self-taught in cocktail development and preparation

 ## Skills
 - **Programming:** Python, C/C++, Django, Flask, CSS, JavaScript, HTML, SQL, Git, PenTesting.